berbac/DisableCrosshairSN/README.md

 # DisableCrosshairSN

+Disables the crosshair when certain conditions are met.

-Adds three options to the "General" tab of the Subnautica options menu:
+Adds a section "Hide Crosshair" to the "General" tab of the Subnautica options menu:

-- "Disable crosshair in seatruck"

-- "Disable crosshair in prawn suit"

-- "Disable crosshair completely"
+- "In Seamoth"

+- "In Prawn Suit"

+- "While Walking/Swimming"